-MONTEREY BOATS' obligation under this warranty is strictly and exclusively limited to structural repairs made necessary because of defects in material and workmanship that occur during normal operating conditions for which the product is designed.
 MONTEREY BOATS does not authorize any person to create or assume for it any other obligation or liability with respect to its boats.
 No person, including a MONTEREY BOATS dealer, is authorized to make any repairs or replacements under this warranty without the prior written approval of MONTEREY BOATS.
-MONTEREY BOATS' obligation under this warranty is limited to the cost of repair of the warranted item or replacement thereof, at MONTEREY BOATS' option.
 The sales personnel or other employees of MONTEREY BOATS dealers are not authorized to make warranties concerning MONTEREY BOATS products.